nocdn/magisk-downloader/README.md

         - Uses requests module again to download the file
         - Writes the downloaded content to a file with the appropriate name
     - Creates a copy of the file with the same name, but with a .zip extention (to flash in android recovery)
+    - Checks if the file is already downloaded, and asks if you want to download again

     - Calculates hash of file to make sure download is intact
-    - Checks if the file is already downloaded, and asks if you want to download again

     - Allows for saving custom GitHub links to download
-    - At that point, works the same as with Magisk
+    - At that point, works the same as with Magisk files
+    - If multiple of the same files exist, will ask whether you would like to overwrite or enumerate the file
+        - Currently works on just the saved links

 <h2>To-do:</h2>

     - Add option to choose between overwrite/append number to end
-    - Hash all the downloaded files, not just the Magisk